arthurlacoste/tampa/readme.md

 // output : "Arthur use Excalibur.
 The goal is to kill Mordred."
 ```

+### Templating string without YAML

+There is 2 ways to do this.

+First, by passing an object with equivalent name :

 ```js
 let tampax = require("tampax")
 let result